 - District and provincial data is consistent +-5% except for Indigenous students on reserve.
-41% of Indigenous students on reserve provincially transition directly to post secondary as opposed to 30% in the school district. - The three year transition rate indicates that 72% of all resident students transition to post secondary in the district compared to 67% in the province. - Children/Youth in care data is promising with 88% district success compared to 61% provincially - 42% district, 62% provincial for Indigenous students on reserve and 43% district, 53% provincial off reserve, is a concern. (needs more words)
+41% of Indigenous students on reserve provincially transition directly to post secondary as opposed to 30% in the school district. - The three year transition rate indicates: - o 72% of all resident students transition to post secondary in the district compared to 67% in the province. - Children/Youth in care data is promising with 88% district success compared to 61% provincially. - Of concern is that only 44% of Indigenous students are transitioning to post secondary which is significantly lower than all resident students and 10% lower than the Provincial transition rate for Indigenous students.